 Trillo was named NLCS MVP, going 8-for-21.
 He was the best choice of players on the winning team.
 I think this was a case where a choice from the losing team would have been appropriate.
 Puhl completely dominated this series from the leadoff spot, going 10-for-19, drawing three walks and constantly getting rallies started.

-Philadelphia kept the momentum going all the way to their first World Series title since 1915, beating the Kansas City Royals in six games.
+Philadelphia kept the momentum going all the way to the first World Series title in their long history, beating the Kansas City Royals in six games.

 The Phils have since won another World Series, in 2008.
 The Astros finally reached the Fall Classic in 2005, though they have yet to win it all in a franchise history that dates to 1962.
 Both teams had reasons to be proud in 1980, staging the greatest League Championship Series ever played, and quite possibly the best postseason series at any round.